-Elements of this Module will be undertaken at Cranfield University at Shrivenham located on the Defence Academy of the United Kingdom.
-Security clearance will be required if this module is selected.
+Elements of this course will be undertaken at Cranfield University at Shrivenham located on the Defence Academy of the United Kingdom.
+Security clearance will be required.
 Please refer to our entry requirements section for more details, or see further about security clearance for Cranfield at Shrivenham.

 Please go to the 'Upgrade to a professional qualification' section for more information.